ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-13. Why is it that the lasso, unlike ridge regression, results in coefficient estimates that are exactly equal to zero?
+Q. Why is it that the lasso, unlike ridge regression, results in coefficient estimates that are exactly equal to zero?

 <details><summary><b>Answer</b></summary>